-Nabeeha Kazi Hutchins is Executive Director of No Wasted Lives, a global coalition focused on combating the most severe forms of malnutrition in children worldwide.
-Nabeeha resides in Tenleytown with her husband and two young children, and is an active member of the community, working on a range of topics including school boundaries, environmental conservation and youth empowerment and equity, and resource mobilization to support critical community and business priorities.
+Nabeeha Kazi Hutchins is President & CEO of Humanitas Global, an international development agency focused on improving social, health and environmental outcomes worldwide.
+Nabeeha resides in Tenleytown with her husband and two young children, and is an active member of the community, working on a range of topics including educational quality and achievement, environmental conservation, youth empowerment and equity, and resource mobilization to support critical community and business priorities.

 A Tenleytown resident since 1987, Carolyn Morrow Long is a writer, photographer, artist, neighborhood activist and historian.